Airsoft: Projectile

-Most airsoft guns fire round plastic pellets, usually white, but black "invisible" or phosphorescent are common as well.
+Most airsoft guns fire round plastic pellets, usually white, but Tracers are common as well.
 The pellets mostly range from 0.12 to 0.48 g.
-However, the most popular weights for AEGs (automatic electric guns) and GBB* (Gas Blow-Back guns) are 0.20 g and 0.25 g (*These weights are generally specified for pistols whose muzzle velocity ranges from approximately 250 ft/s to 400 ft/s).
-Mid to high-end AEGs use 0.20–0.30 g pellets, while heavier rounds (0.30–0.43 g) are typically used in long-range and sniper applications since they are more stable in flight and less easily deflected by wind.
+However, the most popular weights for AEGs (automatic electric guns) and GBB* (Gas Blow-Back guns) are 0.20 g to 0.32 g (whose muzzle velocity ranges from approximately 250 ft/s to 400 ft/s).
+Heavier rounds (0.36–0.40 g) are typically used in long-range and sniper applications since they are more stable in flight and less easily deflected by wind.

-Pellets are usually bought in bags or bottles of 2,000 to 5,000, but other sizes are available, such as a 250,000 round (65 kg) package of tournament grade pellets.
-Biodegradable pellets are a fraction more expensive than non-bio counterparts, but many fields require them.
-Pellets are typically 6 mm in diameter, though 8 mm pellets do exist.
-Pellets vary by diameter depending on the brand (e.g. Matrix pellets are 5.95 mm in diameter and let less air slip past it during travel through the barrel, whereas Crosman pellets are 5.93 mm in diameter and allow more air to slip past during travel through the barrel and allow for less velocity).
-Pellets are used for the majority of play, although foam balls may be used to represent M203 grenade launcher shells.
+The pellets, which are called BBs, are usually bought in bags or bottles of 2,000 to 5,000, but other sizes are available, such as a 250,000 round (65 kg) package of tournament grade BBs.
+Biodegradable BBs are a fraction more expensive than non-bio counterparts, but many fields require them.
+BBs are typically 5.95mm ±0.01 mm in diameter.

 Ballistics

 Due to the low muzzle energy (less than 1.5 J even for high-power models) and poor sectional density, the pain an airsoft pellet causes on skin impact is about the same as getting pinched.
 As a reference value, a standard 0.20 gram 6 mm pellet, which is the most common size and weight, traveling at 100 m/s has 1 J of kinetic energy.

-Calculating the Joules and energy generated by airsoft guns is important because of phenomena like "joule creep" where the FPS remains the same while the energy of the airsoft BB leaving the airsoft gun barrel increases.
+Calculating the kinetic energy of an airsoft projectile is important for ensuring player safety.
+While a projectile’s ability to cause injury or penetrate a surface technically depends on energy density—that is, the kinetic energy divided by the impact area—this variable is nearly constant in airsoft, as most BBs have standardized diameters of 6 mm or 8 mm.
+As a result, the primary factor affecting the potential for injury or penetration is simply the kinetic energy of the BB.
+Despite this, safety limits in airsoft are often expressed solely in FPS, which fails to account for variations in BB mass.
+Heavier BBs, even at the same FPS, can carry more kinetic energy, a situation sometimes referred to in airsoft as "joule creep."